ORNL/OpenARC/README.md

 OpenARC supports the full feature set of OpenACC V1.0 (+ subset of V2.0) and performs source-to-source transformations, targeting heterogeneous devices, such as NVIDIA GPUs, AMD GPUs, Intel MICs, and Altera FPGAs.
+Please refer to the OpenARC Wiki (https://github.com/ORNL/OpenARC/wiki/OpenARC) to find more details on OpenARC.

 ## REQUIREMENTS